The CIMA Professional Qualification

 The Levels

 The syllabus is also divided into three levels of achievement.
-Students progress from the Operational Level to the Management Level and finally to the Strategic Level.
-At each level students study subjects across the three pillars.
-Three levels are Operational Management, and Strategic.
+Students progress from the operational level to the management level, and finally to the strategic level.
+At each level, students study subjects across the three pillars.
+Three levels are operational management and strategic.

 .